TIFO in the news

 More than 11 years after environmental contamination began causing the death of hundreds of children in Zamfara, northern Nigeria, Médecins Sans Frontières (MSF) has handed over its lead poisoning project to state authorities, as children are no longer dying of lead poisoning in the area.

-TIFO honored with award
+TIFO Honored with Award

 TIFO was honored with the 2021 Outstanding Nonprofit Award.
 The award is given annually by Idaho Nonprofit Center and Idaho Community Foundation.